murticalen/BackendAcademy2021/README.md

 Notes:
 1. Background on some of there steps can be found in README.html in phpdocker directory of this project.
 2. If some commands don't work as `docker compose`, try using `docker-compose`.
 On newer Docker versions they are the same, but `docker-compose` is the old version of the command.
 3. This docker compose config was created using https://phpdocker.io/generator and the project is Symfony website skeleton https://symfony.com/doc/current/setup.html.
-Some changes were made to `docker-compose.yml` file to make sure everything is working properly.
-In 2020, tests wouldn't work if directory mapping wasn't changed from default to that in 6th point of the next list.
+Some changes were made to the generated `docker-compose.yml` file to make sure everything is working properly.
+In 2020, tests wouldn't work if directory mapping wasn't changed from default to `/var/www/{project_name}`.

 Actual steps:
 1. Position yourself in main directory of this git repository in your preferred command line terminal.